 You can display the ticket list as a grid by clicking the Show as grid button.
 The selected view is used as a search criterion, and the selected grouping criterion is used in the Group by field to determine the columns of the grid.
+By default, there are no columns for deactivated values (in the example below "ESCALATION" is deactivated).
+You can add a column for a deactivated value by selecting the value in the Add/Remove table column drop-down (1).

-Figure 51: Displaying the ticket list as a grid
+Figure 57: Displaying the ticket list as a grid